Skip to content

 Takeaways

-The 120 day prospecting cycle
+The 120-day prospecting cycle

-This is the 120 day prospecting cycle.
+This is the 120-day prospecting cycle.
 First, you need to build out a lead list.

-Wherever you get that list from, you need to identify that they're a good fit prospects based on the research you've done.
+Wherever you get that list from, you need to identify that they're good fit prospects based on the research you've done.
 They're interested or are looking to evaluate your product or service.

 Filter your leads

 Any assets that you will use as part of the prospecting piece.
-Your various different stages create specific views for you as a sales rep. In the Hubspot CRM you can filter to see specific views for your pipeline or leads.
+Your various stages create specific views for you as a sales rep. In the Hubspot CRM, you can filter to see specific views for your pipeline or leads.
 These are metrics amongst the sales team as a whole.
 For any sales managers, what are the specific conversion rates that your team are closing?

 At week four you start 90 days a prospect and so that's 12 weeks of prospecting the database that you've identified is a fit or not.
-You would give a chance to other reps on the team to speak of what's working, what's not and share specific examples.
+You would give a chance to other reps on the team to speak of what's working, and what's not and share specific examples.

 Document your sales process

-And if you think of scaling your business, you need to have a document or a process that you can hand over to new sales rep. Documentary on sales process then the homework is you present it back to a colleague as if they were a new hire BDR (business development rep).
+And if you think of scaling your business, you need to have a document or a process that you can hand over to a new sales rep. Documentary on sales process then the homework is you present it back to a colleague as if they were a new hire BDR (business development rep).
 Almost pretend that he or she knows nothing about the sales process.
-The things we do in Hubspot, we will an interview and we will set up meetings with the most successful sales reps from a channel side and direct side like an interview.
-What's working, what's not, any pitfalls that you've seen over the last couple of weeks.
+In the things we do in Hubspot, we will have an interview and we will set up meetings with the most successful sales reps from a channel side and direct side like an interview.
+What's working, what's not, any pitfalls that you've seen over the last couple of weeks?
 This is your sales process for the coming six months.

 Success in sales

 You need to make sure you're open to that.
-Then processes, I've walked into a couple of my own processes and you need to have those documented.
-You need to be willing to adapt to them based on what's working, what's not.
+Then processes, I've walked into a couple of my processes and you need to have those documented.
+You need to be willing to adapt to them based on what's working, and what's not.
 But in my opinion, if you have a high level of activity, constantly looking to improve and do better.
 A successful career in sales for those that are in us or for people that are looking to branch into it.